under-view/kmsroots/docs/vulkan.rst

 		VkComponentMapping       imageViewComponents;
 		VkImageSubresourceRange  imageViewSubresourceRange;

-	Most members may also be located at `VkImageViewCreateInfo`_.
+	More information can be found at `VkImageViewCreateInfo`_.

 	:c:member:`imageViewflags`
 		| Specifies additional prameters associated with VkImageView.
 Normally set to zero.